orbeon/orbeon-forms-doc/xforms/xbl/modes.md

 You use the `external-value` mode in addition to the `binding` and `value` modes.

+You use this mode when the component implementation is mostly done in JavaScript and not with nested XForms controls.

 By default, `value` doesn't expose the control's value to the client.
 By adding the `external-value` mode, the control's value is made available to the client and accessible via JavaScript.
-It:

-- can be set from JavaScript using `ORBEON.xforms.Document.setValue()`
-- can be read from JavaScript using `ORBEON.xforms.Document.getValue()`
-- is sent to the client in Ajax responses and calls the JavaScript companion class's `xformsUpdateValue()` if exposed

-For an example, see [the implementation of the `fr:code-mirror` component](https://github.com/orbeon/orbeon-forms/blob/master/src/resources-packaged/xbl/orbeon/code-mirror/code-mirror.xbl).
+For more details, see [Support for the external-value mode](javascript.md#support-for-the-externalvalue-mode).

+## The javascript-lifecycle mode

+[SINCE Orbeon Forms 4.11]

 You use this mode when the component implementation is mostly done in JavaScript and not with nested XForms controls.

+The `javascript-lifecycle` mode lets Orbeon Forms handle more of a JavaScript companion class's lifecycle, including initialization, destruction, and state changes.
+You often use it in conjunction with `external-value`.

+For example prior to Orbeon Forms 4.11, you would call the component's `init()` method from XForms event handlers.
+With `javascript-lifecycle`, this is no longer needed.

+For more details, see [Support for the javascript-lifecycle mode](javascript.md#support-for-the-javascriptlifecycle-mode).

 ## The lhha and custom-lhha modes